Rocher de la Grande Tempête and Pic du Lac Blanc

 • the Crête des Muandes is the ridge descending to the west of the Rocher de la Grande Tempête.

-• The text on the reference photo taken from the summit of the Rocher helps to pinpoint the next stages.
+• The text on the reference photo taken from the summit of the Rocher helps you to locate the next stages clearly.

-• The small lake on the Cula hump (not to be confused with Lac de la Cula) is clearly visible from the summit of the Grande Tempête and serves as a directional guide down the steep slope.
+• The small lake on the Cula hump (not to be confused with Lac de la Cula) is clearly visible from the summit of the Grande Tempête and serves as a guide on the steep slope leading down from it.

 • The photo of the Rocher de la Grande Tempête shows the other side of the Crête des Muandes as well as the small pass (covered in snow in the photo) from which you must descend the steep slope.